Dog Collars

 What Makes It Different From Others?

-This is a nylon martingale collar with an easy to use snap-on buckle.
+This is a nylon martingale collar with an easy-to-use snap-on buckle.

 Pros